D-mannitol oxidase

-Thus, the two substrates of this enzyme are mannitol and O_{2}, whereas its two products are mannose and H_{2}O_{2}.
+The two substrates of this enzyme are mannitol and oxygen.
+Its products are D-mannose and hydrogen peroxide.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-OH group of donor with oxygen as acceptor.
 The systematic name of this enzyme class is mannitol:oxygen oxidoreductase (cyclizing).
 Other names in common use include mannitol oxidase, and D-arabitol oxidase.